N8Grant/TripodsREU/documents/Week5/week5.md

 - Also do immune cell clustering for the subgropus of BAP1 0 and BAP1 1 groups
 - See if the diameter varies based off of the groups of the clusters for immune cluster

-- Put points in box plots
-- Highlight negative correlation in B cells with tumor radius
-- Title on graphs about the percentages of BAP1 -1 patients in each group
-- scatterplot with the APOL family and the CD8T cells for correlation make the hue ofg the points equal to BAP1 group
-- Check kout the postdocs data and see if i can find anything interesting
+- Check out the postdocs data and see if i can find anything interesting
 - Check out manova

 - Look at RGS5 to find the methods for making many of the graphs